-The rightmost vertical column of Patchbay/Router page, "H/W Out S/PDIF," connects the Delta 1010's hardware S/PDIF outputs to one of eight sources:
+The rightmost vertical column of Patchbay/Router page, "H/W Out S/PDIF," connects the Delta 1010LT's hardware S/PDIF outputs to one of eight sources:

-- The default setting, "WavOut S/PDIF", connects the S/PDIF Out port to your music software or Windows multimedia applet.
-In other words, when music software plays audio to the device named "WavOut S/PDIF Delta-1010" it will be routed directly to the hardware S/PDIF output on your Delta 1010 PCI host card. - The second option, "Monitor Mixer", connects the S/PDIF Out port to the outputs of the Delta 1010 monitor mixer.
-For more information on the capabilities of the monitor mixer, please see the section "Monitor Mixer Page". - 3.
-The third option, "S/PDIF In", connects the S/PDIF Out port directly to the hardware S/PDIF input on the Delta 1010 PCI host card.
+- The default setting, "WavOut S/PDIF," connects the S/PDIF Out port to your music software or Windows multimedia applet.
+In other words, when music software plays audio to the device named "WavOut S/PDIF Delta-1010LT" it will be routed directly to the hardware S/PDIF output on your Delta 1010LT PCI host card. - 2.
+The second option, "Monitor Mixer," connects the S/PDIF Out port to the outputs of the Delta 1010LT monitor mixer.
+For more information on the capabilities of the monitor mixer, please see the section "Monitor Mixer Page." - 3.
+The third option, "S/PDIF In," connects the S/PDIF Out port directly to the hardware S/PDIF input on the Delta 1010LT PCI host card.
 The left channel of the S/PDIF In is routed to the left channel of S/PDIF Out and the right channel of the S/PDIF In is routed to the right channel of S/PDIF Out. - 4.
-The fourth option, "S/PDIF In (L/R Rev.)", functions identically to the third option, except that the left and right channels are swapped.
+The fourth option, "S/PDIF In (L/R Rev.)," functions identically to the third option, except that the left and right channels are swapped.
 Therefore in this mode, the left channel of the S/PDIF In is routed to the right channel of S/PDIF Out and the right channel of the S/PDIF In is routed to the left channel of S/PDIF Out. - 5.
-Selections five through eight connect the hardware analog inputs 1 & 2, 3 & 4, 5 & 6, or 7 & 8 (respectively) directly to the 1010's S/PDIF Out port.
+Selections five through eight connect the hardware analog inputs 1 & 2, 3 & 4, 5 & 6, or 7 & 8 (respectively) directly to the 1010LT's S/PDIF Out port.
 For example, if "H/W In 1/2" were selected, any signal present at the IN1 port will be sent to the left channel of the S/PDIF Out, and any signal present at the IN2 port will be sent to the right channel of the S/PDIF Out.
-This same behavior applies to "H/W In 3/4", "H/W In 5/6", and "H/W In 7/8" when selected.
+This same behavior applies to "H/W In 3/4," "H/W In 5/6," and "H/W In 7/8" when selected.

 At this point, you may begin to realize the versatility of the Monitor Mixer and the Patchbay/Router, and the relationship between the two.
-You may want to reread this section and make some practice adjustments within the Delta Control Panel software to become proficient in routing and mixing.
+You may want to re-read this section and make some practice adjustments within the Delta Control Panel software to become proficient in routing and mixing, as well as check out the Tutorials section toward the end of this manual.
 If somewhere in the process you become confused, you may always restore the default settings to use the card as a straight 10-in 10-out device -- just choose the topmost option in each of the Patchbay/Router columns.